JitteryRaptor/project-nevada/FONV Modules/Core/readme - Project Nevada.txt

 	#1 REPCONN Headquarters Top Floor, in the room with the destroyed wall on the floor
 	#2 REPCONN Research Lab, on a tray in the top lab (where the followers are)
 	#3 H&H Tools Factory, inside the opened safe in the office with the keycard
-	#4 Vault 22, pest control in the highest room near the door
+	#4 Vault 22, Keely's lab
+* Wired Synapses
+	#1 Lake Mead, on the ground in a flooded cave

 [For sale at Doctor Usanagi in New Vegas medical clinic]